"An intensive and informative course providing a solid grounding for would be legal project managers."

 The seminars were well received and so began my work with costs lawyers.

-I get a regular flow of costs lawyers on my IILPM accredited training courses and I am delighted to say that I have contributed to Dr Mark Friston’s upcoming edition of Friston on Costs (3rd edition due later in 2018), which includes a chapter on legal project management.
+I get a regular flow of costs lawyers on my IILPM accredited training courses and I am delighted to say that I have contributed to Dr Mark Friston’s 3rd edition of Friston on Costs, which includes a new chapter about legal project management.